border1px/borderUI/README.md

 ## Document Development

-To run Document with development environment use the following npm scripts:
+To run Document with development environment use the following npm scripts(based on vuepress):

 * `docs:dev` - build development versions and run local server.